timmcginley/41936/Subjects/Structure/Reqs/index.md

 ## Facade
 Concept design of the connection between the primary load carrying system and the secondary facade load carrying system.

+## Detailed requirements

+* Description of structural system/ static system including connections and stability.
+Including supports.
+Including basement.
+* Description of robustness
+* Choice of materials
+* Load collection
+* Load combinations (3 5)
+* Max. section forces in main elements.
+* Detailed design of the most critical main element of the columns, beams, slabs, core.
+Inclusive reduction of capacity for stability.
+    * It is accepted to use suppliers table for HCS, SL deck, pre stressed concrete element beams etc. but the method of choosing the elements should be showed.
+    * If you use any kind of steel profile you should verify the design by hand calculation.
+    * In-situ structures (beams, columns, slabs, core) should be designed.
+    * Columns should be verified inclusive stability (2nd order effect for concrete columns).
+* Principle design of basement structures as beams, columns slabs.
+However, if these structures are part of the foundation solution and take forces as a result of that this design should be solved with geotechnical forces in mind.
+* Construct and draw main details or principle connections (min.
+5) (beam/slab/column, beam/slab, core/beam, core/slab, slab/facade etc.)
+* Horizontal SLS deformations from wind in top of building.
+Even by hand (finding moment of inertia) or by FEM.
+1/500xh.
+* Plan, elevation, section drawings
+* Interface description to other subjects (forces to geotechnical, space for installations, collaboration with architects etc.)
+* Natural frequency of building and corresponding horizontal modeshapes .
+Is the wind dynamic critical, and how can you then reduce the accelerations.
+* Concept design for structural integration of special structures (inclined columns, cantilever parts, atrium, auditorium, double height columns etc )).
+* Description of BIM model
+* Description of construction methods .
+* Initial Structural fire design of critical beam, colum and slab only for concrete
+* Geotechnical concept description